ashblue/fluid-stats/README.md

 #### Event Subscriptions

 You can subscribe and unsubscribe to value change events on specific stats.
-This is very useful so you don't have to poll your stats for changes every frame.
+This is very useful to avoid polling your stats for changes every frame.

 ```c#
 var runtimeStats = originalStats.CreateRuntimeCopy();